-• YARN (CDH 5) - YARN manages the virtual cores, memory, running applications, maximum resources for undeclared children (for parent pools), and scheduling policy for each pool.
+- YARN (CDH 5) YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool.
 In the preceding diagram, three dynamic resource pools-Dev, Product, and Mktg with weights 3, 2, and 1 respectively-are defined for YARN.
 If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool receives 30% x 2/6 (or 10%) of the total cluster resources.
-If no applications are using the Dev and Mktg pools, the YARN Product pool is allocated 30% of the cluster resources.

-• Impala (CDH 5 and CDH 4) - Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.
+If no applications are using the Dev and Mktg pools, the YARN Product pool is allocated 30% of the cluster resources. - Impala (CDH 5 and CDH 4) Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.